-How can a customer journey lead to data enlightenment?
+How can a customer journey lead to data enlightenment?by

 Customer journey mapping has many applications to enable an enhanced relationship between you and the customer, including: